 for further interest: additional class topics

 Explore the ideology and actions of the 1920s Klan.
 Consider similarities and differences in relation to the Klan of Reconstruction.
-See boxed quote on page 694.
+(See boxed quote on page 694.)

 Discuss the role of prohibition during the 1920s and its close relation to the rise of organized crime.
-See boxed quote on page 697.
+(See boxed quote on page 697.)

 Explore the complex and sometimes contradictory cultural values of the decade as symbolically represented by Charles Lindbergh’s flight.
 Discuss how he symbolized technological innovation but also individual heroism in an increasingly mass society.

 Consider the role of both black and white artists in changing American culture in the 1920s.
 Consider where writers such as Fitzgerald and Hughes were reflecting similar concerns, and where their outlook was different.
-See boxed quote on page 716.
+(See boxed quote on page 716.)

 Have the students read Randolph Bourne’s “Trans-National America” (1916) and “Twilight of Idols” (1917) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.

-Conduct a class debate over the following topics: for example, The Department of Justice Is Defending America from Communist Subversion, H.L.
+Conduct a class debate on topics such as The Department of Justice Is Defending America from Communist Subversion, H.L.
 Mencken Critiques America, and Prohibition Is a Success.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have the students read Jerome Lawrence and Robert E. Lee’s Inherit the Wind (1955)—a play based on the events of the Scopes trial and made into an award-winning movie in 1960.

 Have the students read selections from H.L.
-Mencken’s A Mencken Chrestomathy (1949) and A Second Mencken Chrestomathy (1995); two volumes collected and edited from the vast writings of H.L.
+Mencken’s A Mencken Chrestomathy (1949) and A Second Mencken Chrestomathy (1995), two volumes collected and edited from the vast writings of H.L.
 Mencken, the “American Voltaire.”

 character sketches